my-realm/musings/nailed-it.md

 </div>

 - Next, explain to the bribe-taking clerk that the "gift" is worth 25k INR or something similarly expensive, and also let them know that the Consumer Complaint is worth 200k INR (a decently large amount less than 500K INR).
 Then, hand the bribe to them.
 Oh!
-Of course, you do need to submit a set of documents that look like a Consumer Complaint along with that gift.
+Of course, you do need to submit a set of documents that looks like a Consumer Complaint along with that gift.
 Also, let them know that the gift is for the President of the CDRC tribunal, and that it has been "blessed."

 <br>

 The bribe-taking clerk doesn't keep the bribe, he shuffles it off to a person outside the Court Complex who then takes it away.
 The GPS / GNSS / BlueTooth (wide area band) tracking, is for detecting the path and location of where that bribe finally ends up.
 Cash as well as physical objects as gifts and bribes, appear to be going to the same destination for appraisal and final re-distribution to the underlings within the corrupt network of particular Judges and their office staff.

-Eventually, when the final destination of the bribes and gifts are identified, one shouldn't be surprised to learn that it is a senior Judge's house, and that soon afterwards, that house burns down, while the fire department silently watches all of that unearned cash go up in smoke, instead of saving the so-called "blessed money."
+Eventually, when the final destination of the bribes and gifts are identified, one shouldn't be surprised to find that it is a senior Judge's house, and that soon afterwards, that house burns down, while the fire department silently stands by and watches all of that unearned cash go up in smoke, instead of saving the so-called "blessed money."

 <br>